Application period, process and eligibility

-Yes.
-Applicants who are native English speakers and applicants who received a university degree in a full-time study programme (of at least 4 semesters) which was exclusively taught in English do not need to submit proof of English proficiency.
+- If you received a university degree in a full-time study programme (of at least 4 semesters) which was exclusively taught in English.
+In this case, please submit a statement from the respective programme administration.

-Which English tests does the Hertie School of Governance accept?
+Which English tests does the Hertie School accept?